shrey-007/MultiThreading/README.md

 #### Inter Thread Communication
 In Java, wait(), notify(), and notifyAll() are methods used for inter-thread communication and synchronization.
 They are typically used in scenarios where one thread needs to wait for a certain condition to be met before proceeding, and other threads may need to signal or notify when that condition is met.
 These methods are applicable only within synchronized blocks or methods, as they rely on intrinsic locks.
-**Important thing to notice is that these methods are not present in Object class , not in Thread class**
+**Important thing to notice is that these methods are present in Object class , not in Thread class**
 1) wait(): The wait() method is used to make a thread wait until another thread invokes the notify() or notifyAll() method for the same object.
 When a thread calls wait(), it releases the lock it holds on the object and enters the waiting state until another thread notifies it. wait() can be called with or without a timeout.
 If a timeout is specified, the thread will wait for the specified time period or until it is notified, whichever comes first.